The SEA is underpinned by three key principles, namely:

 – Task V: Gazetting process

-Task II (Constraints/Negative Mapping) will involve a wall to wall sensitivity delineation assessment to determine areas where gas pipeline infrastructure is likely to have a negative impact on the environment (environmental constraints) and areas where the environment is likely to have a negative impact on gas pipeline infrastructure (engineering constraints).
+Task II (Constraints/Negative Mapping) will involve a wall to wall sensitivity delineation assessment to determine areas where the proposed linear infrastructures are likely to have a negative impact on these infrastructure (environmental constraints) and areas where the environment is likely to have a negative impact on gas pipeline infrastructure (engineering constraints).
 This mapping exercise will indicate areas to be avoided (Very High sensitivity), areas which are sensitive for various reasons (High-Medium sensitivity), and areas which demonstrate no sensitivity (Low sensitivity).

 Task III (Corridor Refinement) will involve aggregating the digital information captured in Phases I and II to determine optimal placement of the corridors from both a ‘utilisation’ and ‘constraints’ perspective i.e. where utilization is maximized whilst ensuring suitable transmission routing alternatives are available from a constraints (both environmental and engineering) perspective.
 The outputs of this task were the Preliminary Energy Corridors and Draft Corridor Environmental Constraints Map.

 Task IV of the study will involve specialist studies.
 Specialists will be required to review, validate and enhance the sensitivity delineations, for their particular specialist area of expertise, defined within the Draft Corridor Environmental Constraints Map.
-Specialists will also be required to recommend what additional information/ level of assessment should be undertaken within different sensitivity areas before environmental authorisation for gas pipeline development in these areas can be considered.
+Specialists will also be required to recommend what additional information/ level of assessment should be undertaken within different sensitivity areas before gas pipeline or EGI development in these areas can be considered.
 Based on the inputs from the provincial, local municipal and stakeholder analysis and with input from the expert reference group and various sector specific institutions, the preliminary energy corridors will be adjusted and finalised for consideration by Cabinet.
-The results of this task will be used to inform the final sensitivity maps as well as the Development Protocol.
+The results of this task will be used to inform the final sensitivity maps as well as the Standards or Norms and the Development Protocols.

 • Phase 3: Decision-Making Framework Phase